Code Enforcement

 You can file a code complaint concern/complaint online at Monroe Listens

-Please visit Code Enforcement through the Police Department for more information on parking, animal control, accumulation of garbage/debris and junk vehicles on private property.
+Please visit Nuisance Enforcement through the Police Department for more information on parking, animal control, accumulation of garbage/debris and junk vehicles on private property.

 What to report